Nellie Boswell: Life

 Boswell was born in Paris in 1858 or 1859.
 Her father, James Clement Boswell was a well known performer in Paris as an acrobatic clown.
 He would perform upside down with his head on a pole as his trained animals performed around him.
 He died from a cerebral injury caused by his act in 1858.

 She worked in Hengler's Circus for 20 years.
 She would perform on the back of a moving horse creating different characters.
-She would change costumes as the horse was moving and was known for performing the The Sailor's Hornpipe as if the ground was stationary.
+She would change costumes as the horse was moving and was known for performing The Sailor's Hornpipe as if the ground was stationary.

-Boswell continused to perform until 1892.
+Boswell continued to perform until 1892.
 She was interviewed at the World's Fair in Chicago in 1935.
 She died a widow at her home in Blackpool on 1938.

 Private life

 She was the second wife of a circus clown named Frederick Isaac Cattle known as "Comic Cattle.
 They married on 30 October 1878.
 Their children included William who climbed unsupported ladders in his act.